EMAIL ADDRESS: Jennifer.email@example.com

 - Collage – A technique in which the artist glues materials such as paper, fabric, or photographs to some type of ground.

-- Choose a color scheme; warm colors or cool colors.
+- Choose a color scheme: warm or cool

 - Collect magazine pages in your chosen color scheme.

-- Paint on paper using colors from your color scheme.
+- Paint on paper using colors from your scheme.